 - The colloquium must be completed before the thesis defense

-- The dissertation is directed by the supervisor, with committee review once per year.
+- The dissertation is directed by the supervisor, with committee review at least once per year.

 - The student is responsible for convening the yearly meeting.

-- The defense is a 2-hour oral exam, including the following examiners: the student's supervisor, thesis committee members, a faculty member from the University of Toronto, and an external examiner.
+- The defence is a 2-hour oral exam, including the following examiners: the student's supervisor, thesis committee members, a faculty member from the University of Toronto, and an external examiner.